Skip to main content

 Whether you’re learning more about your subject area, learning new methods of communication or even exploring how to bring more technology into your classroom, continuing to expand your own knowledge is key to expanding that of your students.

-“Those dedicated to their subjects with a passion for learning make the best teachers," said student Jennifer Gardner, who is earning a bachelor's in mathematics.
+“Those dedicated to their subjects with a passion for learning make the best teachers," said Jennifer Gardner '19 '22G, a senior credit analyst, who has a bachelor's in mathematics and a master's in data analytics from SNHU.
 “They also need to have a desire to pass on that knowledge.”

-Ducote said it’s important for teachers to never feel as though they’ve learned it all, and to remain open to new experiences.
+It’s also important for teachers to never feel as though they’ve learned it all, and to remain open to new experiences, according to Ducote, who works for a nonprofit counseling agency and has her own private practice.

 “No matter your education level, you can learn something from everyone you encounter, including fellow educators as well as students,” she said.
-“Being willing to continually add tools to your toolbox – even unconventional ones at times – will keep things new and exciting, as well as giving you excellent skills.”
+“Being willing to continually add tools to your toolbox — even unconventional ones at times — will keep things new and exciting."
+It's also an opportunity for you to gain new skills.

 Learn the Characteristics of Effective Teaching

 If you’re interested in starting a career in education, it’s important to first focus on your own learning.
-Whether you’re seeking a bachelor's degree in education, an education master’s degree or even a Doctor of Education (EdD), building a strong foundation of knowledge and real-world experiences is key to becoming a good teacher.
+Whether you’re seeking a bachelor's degree in education, a Master or Education (MEd) or even a Doctor of Education (EdD), building a strong foundation of knowledge and real-world experiences is key to becoming a good teacher.

-No matter where your career path takes you – whether to an elementary school, secondary school or even to the university level – your teaching can have a profound impact on the lives of students, and your education is the foundation for that work.
+No matter where your career path takes you — whether to an elementary school, secondary school or even to the university level — your teaching can have a profound impact on the lives of students.

-“Teachers make such a huge impact on their students’ lives,” said student Donna Whisman, who is earning her bachelor's in communication.
+“Teachers make such a huge impact on their students’ lives,” said Donna Whisman '19, who earned a bachelor's in communication at SNHU.
 “I believe that being a teacher is a very special gift, and those that have that gift make a positive, lasting impression on the lives of their students that can totally change the trajectory of their lives.”

 Explore more content like this article